 - There are a number of places in the BA where "risk assessments" are proposed to determine subsequent actions.
 NMFS is unclear what the risk assessment metrics are, how they will be used to make decisions, and whether NMFS/the fish agencies have a role in the decision making or elevation. - During follow-up "focus group meetings" for the Shasta (3/5/19) and Delta (2/28/19) divisions, Reclamation committed to providing some additional description of the decision criteria to be used for Proposed Action elements that included "risk assessment".
 Specifically, Reclamation will provide additional information for the "spring pulse flow" and the "fall and winter refill redd maintenance" Proposed Action elements in the Shasta Division (likely including an estimate of how often each action might occur), and for the OMR Storm Flex Proposed Action element in the Delta Division (likely based on the December 2019 DOC and DOI "Secretary letter").
-While NMFS may still need to make some assumptions about the implementation of these actions. this additional information will belows to action the secretary letter.

-implementation of these actions, this additional information will help us to make more informed assumptions about the implementation of these Proposed Action elements and associated effects on listed species.
+While NMFS may still need to make some assumptions about the implementation of these actions, this additional information will help us to make more informed assumptions about the implementation of these Proposed Action elements and associated effects on listed species.